Saturday, 25 August 2018

 Ruins

-Several sites with archaeological evidence have been found around the Walathapitiya lake.
-One site is located at the spill of the lake where random scatterings of bricks, clay pieces, stone pillar fragments and washed off debris are found.
-Some earth mounds which are seemed to be vandalized by the people indicate the existence of ancient structures and buildings at the site.
+Several sites with archaeological evidence have been found around Walathapitiya Lake.
+One site is located at the spill of the lake where random scatterings of bricks, clay pieces, stone pillar fragments and washed-off debris are found.
+Some earth mounds which seem to be vandalized by the people indicate the existence of ancient structures and buildings at the site.
 Another site with evidence of an ancient rock quarry is found on a rock plane near the lake road.

 A protected site